Brutalist CISO Notes

 The Method

+A "second brain" sounds awesome with structured knowledge, everything tagged, and everything searchable.
 For a CISO, it usually collapses under its own weight.

-The more elaborate the system becomes, the less it gets used.
-It quietly turns into a digital attic.
-Things go in.
-Very little comes back out.
-You end up managing the system instead of the system serving you.
+A second brain assumes time to curate, file, maintain structure, and revisit it later, and a CISO rarely has that time.
+The more elaborate the system grows, the less it gets used, and it slowly turns into a digital attic where things go in and almost nothing comes back out.
+You end up managing the system instead of it serving you.

 This method uses simple symbols to route information immediately, without folders, taxonomies, or future cleanup.